NYC children does not always know where their next meal will come from

 of NYC households with children struggle to make ends meet—19 percentage points higher than households without children

-The need for food assistance in New York City remains significantly higher than it was before the pandemic, and families with children have been particularly hard hit.
+The need for food assistance in New York City is at a record high, and families with children have been particularly hard hit.
 The cost of living in New York City continues to increase at an unsustainable rate.
-Food, childcare, and housing costs remain high, and many families are struggling to put meals on their tables.
-These challenges are often exacerbated during the summer months, when access to free school meals may become limited.
+Food, childcare, and housing costs remain high, and ongoing economic uncertainty is making it even harder for New Yorkers to afford the nutritious food their families need to thrive.